fractal27/hse/README.md

 Obviously, you can change the configuration as long as you don't change the name of the file.

 ## Features
-- The explorer is divided into 2 panels
-- The panels are divided into items
-- The items are divided into coordinates
-- Coordinates are the y-axis of the items
 - The explorer can be configured
 - explorer can compress/decompress the items using various algorithms
-- explorer has automatic log
+- explorer has log which can be redirected in any file.
+- will make you see also protection bits and extension.
-- explorer can be used in a terminal
+- explorer can be used in a terminal.
-- is cross-platform
+- is cross-platform.